Mt. Washington School Teachers and Staff

 Mrs. Thomas earned her bachelor of science degree at the University of Cincinnati.
 She attained her master of reading science degree at the University of Mount St. Joseph in 2016.
 She started working for Cincinnati Public Schools in 2013.
 Mrs. Thomas is proud to be a kindergarten teacher at Mt.
 Washington School.

 First Grade Team

-Ms. Connelly received her Bachelor of Science in Early Childhood Education from The Ohio State University.
-She obtained her Master of Inclusive Early Childhood Education degree and earned a Reading Endorsement from the College of Mount Saint Joseph.
-Ms. Connelly began her teaching career as a student teacher here at Mt.
-Washington and is currently in her second year of teaching first grade!
-Before becoming a Mt.
-Washington Knight, she taught preschool at a Montessori school in Cincinnati.
-She strongly believes in the power of learning, teamwork, and diversity.
-She inspires her students to demonstrate confidence, creativity, and perseverance!
-Ms. Connelly loves being one of the many superheroes at Mt.
-Washington School.
+Mrs. Malosh received her bachelor of science degree in early childhood education from The Ohio State University.
+She obtained her master of inclusive early childhood education degree and earned a Reading Endorsement from the College of Mount Saint Joseph.
+Mrs. Malosh began her teaching career as a student teacher here at Mt.
+Washington and is currently in her eighth year of teaching first grade.
+She strongly believes in the power of learning, teamwork and diversity.
+She inspires her students to demonstrate confidence, creativity, problem solving and perseverance.
+Mrs. Malosh loves being a part of the Mt.
+Washington School Crew!

 Second Grade Team

-Mrs. Davis received her Bachelor of Science in Elementary and Special Education from Mount St. Joseph University.
-She earned her Master of Education degree from the University of Cincinnati and her Reading Endorsement from Mount St. Joseph University.
-Mrs. Davis has taught for 22 years; 21 of which are at Mt.
+Mrs. Davis received her bachelor of science degree in elementary and special education from Mount St. Joseph University.
+She earned her master of education degree from the University of Cincinnati and her Reading Endorsement from Mount St. Joseph University.
+Mrs. Davis has taught for 28 years; 27 of which at Mt.
 Washington School.
-Her teaching experience includes being an intervention specialist, as well as a first and second grade teacher.
-Currently, Mrs. Davis teaches second grade and serves as Testing Coordinator and as a member of the Positive School Culture Committee and Social Committee.
+Her teaching experience includes being an intervention specialist, as well teaching first grade and second grade.
+Currently, Mrs. Davis teaches second grade and serves as Testing Coordinator, Team Leader and is a member of the Social Committee.